Back to Blog

 by AZvertising Team

-You spent $2,000 on Google Ads driving traffic to your Amazon listing last month.
+You spent $2,000 on a Facebook ad campaign promoting your latest book release.
 Sales went up — or at least you think they did.
-But did those Google clicks actually convert on Amazon, or did your organic ranking just happen to improve at the same time?
+But did those Facebook clicks actually convert to book sales on Amazon, or did your organic ranking just happen to improve at the same time?
 You have no idea.
 You are making thousand-dollar marketing decisions based on coincidence and gut feeling.

-This is the reality for most Amazon sellers running external traffic campaigns.
-You send people to Amazon from Facebook, Google, TikTok, email, or influencer posts, and then the data trail goes cold.
+This is the reality for most authors running external traffic campaigns.
+You send readers to Amazon from your author newsletter, social media, book launch emails, or influencer posts, and then the data trail goes cold.
 Amazon’s internal analytics do not tell you where those buyers came from.
-Your external ad platforms cannot tell you what happened after the click landed on Amazon.
+Your external ad platforms cannot tell you what happened after the click landed on your book’s detail page.

 Amazon Attribution was built to close this gap.
-And if you are spending any money driving external traffic to Amazon, not using it is like driving with your eyes closed.
+And if you are spending any money — or any time — driving external traffic to your books on Amazon, not using it is like publishing without an ISBN.

 What Amazon Attribution Actually Does

-Amazon Attribution is a free measurement tool available to brand-registered sellers and vendors.
+Amazon Attribution is a free measurement tool available to brand-registered authors and book publishers.
 It creates trackable links that you use in your external marketing campaigns.
-When someone clicks that link and lands on Amazon, Attribution tracks what happens next — product page views, add-to-cart actions, and purchases.
+When someone clicks that link and lands on your book’s Amazon page, Attribution tracks what happens next — detail page views, add-to-cart actions, and purchases.

-For the first time, you get a clear picture of which external channels and campaigns are actually driving Amazon sales, and which ones are just generating expensive clicks that go nowhere.
+For the first time, you get a clear picture of which external channels and campaigns are actually driving book sales on Amazon, and which ones are just generating expensive clicks that go nowhere.

 What It Tracks